This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-- Calf stretch: Step forward so that your uninjured foot is in front of your injured foot.
-Stand with your forward leg bent and your back leg straight.
+- Calf stretch: Stand up straight with your hands on a wall.
+Step forward so that your uninjured foot is in front of your injured foot.
+Keep your front leg bent and your back leg straight.
 Gently lean forward until you feel your calf stretch.
-Hold for 10 seconds and relax.
-Repeat 20 times.
+Hold for 30 seconds and then relax.

 - Toe curls: Place a towel on the floor.
 Put your foot flat on the towel.
-Grab the towel with your toes by curling them under.
-Slowly straighten and curl your toes to pull the towel toward you.
+Grab the towel with your toes by curling them around the towel.
+Lift the towel up with your toes.

 When should I contact my healthcare provider?